tomlobato/riff/README.md

 end
 ```

-2) Create the riff customizations inside your app inside the constant path `Actions::<MY_MODEL>::*` for each model you want to deliver in your api (see examples in [sample_app/app/riff/actions](https://github.com/tomlobato/riff/tree/main/sample_app/app/riff/actions)).
+2) Create the riff customizations inside your app inside the constant path `Actions::<MY_MODEL>::*` for each model you want to expose in your api (see examples in [sample_app/app/riff/actions](https://github.com/tomlobato/riff/tree/main/sample_app/app/riff/actions)).

 3) Configure Riff minimally setting the user class `Riff::Conf.set(:user_class, User)`, so riff can handle authentication for you.
 See a example in [riff.rb](https://github.com/tomlobato/riff/tree/main/sample_app/system/boot/riff.rb)).